adrhill/iclr2025-sparse-autodiff/assets/img/2025-04-28-sparse-autodiff/poster.typ

     // Second column

     #column-box(heading: [#capsify("Step 1:") Sparsity Pattern Detection])[
-      To find orthogonal colomns, the pattern of non-zero values in the Jacobian matrix has to be computed.
+      To find orthogonal columns, the pattern of non-zero values in the Jacobian matrix has to be computed.
       This requires a binary AD system.
       #my-image("sparsity_pattern.svg", width: 28%)